What Happens During a Stroke?

 Subarachnoid hemorrhage causes bleeding in the space between the brain and the tissue covering the brain.
 This type of stroke is less common than intracerebral hemorrhage.

-Also known as a "mini stroke," a transient ischemic attack (TIA) is different from other types of strokes in that the interruption of blood flow to the brain lasts for only a short time – usually five minutes or less.
+Also known as a “mini stroke” or “warning stroke,” a transient ischemic attack (TIA) is a warning of a future stroke.
+It is different from other types of strokes in that the interruption of blood flow to the brain lasts for only a short time – usually five minutes or less.
 A TIA is the same as other types of stroke in that it is a medical emergency that requires immediate care.
 Furthermore, a TIA is often a warning sign that a major stroke may occur: more than a third of people with an untreated TIA suffer a major stroke within a year, and as many as 10 to 15 percent of those with untreated TIAs have a major stroke within three months.